-The Alfred Research Alliance brings together six independent and diverse organisations to create a community of excellence in medical research and education.
+The Alfred Research Alliance brings together six independent and diverse organisations to create a community of excellence in medical research and education in Melbourne, Australia.
 We share a commitment to furthering knowledge and translating our research into new and improved diagnoses, treatments and public health strategies.

 The members of the Alfred Research Alliance are recognised leaders in their fields, known for their diversity, excellence in research, outstanding patient engagement and award-winning researchers and health practitioners.

 Each organisation contributes distinct skills, expertise and perspective to create a vibrant research environment, while encouraging the sharing of skills, technology and knowhow.